EvgenyZaryanov/EvgenyZaryanov/README.md

 Fullstack-web-developper
 --------------------

-I study web development as a Full-stack Developer simultaneously exploring other related stacks.
+I study the frontend as well as backend along with exploring other related stacks.
 I always try to push my programming skills forward and constantly improve and optimize my code.

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [https://github.com/EvgenyZaryanov?tab=repositories](http://https://github.com/EvgenyZaryanov?tab=repositories)